CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

     git checkout columnphysics/icepack_mechred.F90
     git status

-**NOTE:** The file, :doc:fluff.diff, contains code differences for this example using a version of Icepack from July, 2024.
+**NOTE:** The file, :doc:`fluff.diff`, contains code differences for this example using a version of Icepack from July, 2024.
 They may not be relevant for the latest code, but provides a sample of the typical code differences required to add the tracer, fluff.